Disadvantages of being a Freelance Photographer in Singapore

 As a photographer, your job is to make sure the models look nice in the photos.
 One way to make the models look nice is to rectify their flaws.
 However, not everyone is open to unflattery comments no matter how harmless you have tried to phrase your sentences.
 The worst scenerio is to work without a makeup artist and yet the model is too full of herself to fix her flaws.

-Models may doubt your judgements in their looks because you are not a MUA
+Models may doubt your judgements in their looks because you are not a HMUA

-No matter how experienced you are, models may not believe your judgement in their looks as long as you are not a renowned makeup artist.
+No matter how experienced you are, models may not believe your judgement in their looks as long as you are not a renowned hair and makeup artist (HMUA).
 Not being able to draw their faces does not mean you cannot point out flaws on their faces and it can be quite insulting to doubt you after you have worked with various makeup artists.

 Many models and HMUAs don't cooperate fully

 There are chances that you are going to work with inexperienced models and HMUAs and some will definitely be full of themselves.
 Some of them may have done a few photoshoots with random photographers who usually don't care much about planning as long as the models can show some cleavages during the shoot.
 Eventually, the newbies are being led to think that photoshoots can be done easily without much planning.
-The most common problem from models is that they don't think it's necessary to show the outfits to be used for the shooting.
-Whereas, new HMUAs may have their prefered environments of doing their work, even for outdoor shoots.
+The most common problem from models is that they don't think it's necessary to show the outfits to be used for the shooting when they are supposed to provide the outfits.
+Whereas, new HMUAs may have their prefered good environments of doing their work, even for outdoor shoots.

 Many models/clients waste your time